 In addition to the pilgrim credential, pilgrims are required to bring their own sheet and blanket or sleeping bag, towel, personal toiletries, and clothing.
 Another page covers the recommended packlist, but pilgrims should not have to carry more than 8 to 10 pounds in summer.
 Pilgrims are responsible for their transportation to the first pilgrim house and from Chimayó.

-Some pilgrim houses might have additional amenities such as electricity and wifi access, but others might be too remote.
-Mobile phone reception may not always be available.
+such as electricity and wifi access, but others might be too remote.

 Are there plans yet to do a pilgrimage to Chimayo this summer?